lollisjacob/lollisjacob.github.io/about.md

 Welcome!
 I am an **Assistant Professor of Political Science** in the [School of Public and International Affairs](https://researchdirectory.uc.edu/p/lollisjm?_gl=1*17pws97*_ga*MTU3NTg4MDI5My4xNzU5MjY4MzQx*_ga_7H1FCKXZ4Y*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTczJGoyNiRsMCRoMA..*_ga_LSJTQ7TZ38*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..*_ga_CWY9357HWN*czE3NjM1NTM3MDckbzMyJGcxJHQxNzYzNTczOTY5JGozMCRsMCRoMA..) at the **University of Cincinnati**.
 I am also a Research Affiliate with the [Portman Center for Policy Solutions](https://www.artsci.uc.edu/social-sciences/public-and-international-affairs/portman-center.html).

 I study American political institutions, with a focus on representation, legislative behavior, and effective lawmaking.
-My current research projects explore the consequences of descriptive representation, the dynamics of bipartisanship in the U.S. Congress, and the conditions that facilitate effective lawmaking.
+My current research projects explore the consequences of descriptive representation, the dynamics of bipartisanship, and the conditions that facilitate effective lawmaking in the U.S. Congress.
 I specialize in quantitative methods, machine learning, causal inference, and text-as-data approaches.
 My work has been published or is forthcoming in outlets such as *Legislative Studies Quarterly*, *Political Research Quarterly*, *PS: Political Science & Politics*, and *State Politics & Policy Quarterly*.

 I received my Ph.D. in Political Science from the University of Virginia in 2025.
 Before UVA, I earned a B.A. in Politics and International Affairs, with a minor in Poverty Studies, from Furman University.